-The principle that each person is born with freedom from arbitrary or unjustified restraint
+Each person is born with freedom from arbitrary or unjustified restraint

-A system of dual sovereignty.
-The people delegate certain powers to the national government, while the states and the people retain all other powers.
+In this system of dual sovereignty, the people delegate certain powers to the national government, while the states and the people retain all other powers.

-A republican system where the people select representatives to represent their interests as they make and carry out laws.
+A republican system in which the people select representatives to represent their interests as they make and carry out laws.

 “All Men Are Created Equal”:

 There is no natural class of rulers among people, and everyone is born with the same unalienable rights to life, liberty, and the pursuit of happiness.